AzGilrock/Starizona/Hyperion/README.txt

 There are 3 different installation executables you will need to load to get the Hyperion up and running.

-1. Hyperion USB Driver
+1. Hyperion USB Driver  (Note: The same driver works for the Hyperion and the MicroTouch.)
-	Inside the HyperionUSBDriverSetup.zip file you run the file HyperionUSBDriverInstaller.exe.
+	Unzip the USBXpress Driver.zip file.
+Run the file StarizonaUSBDriverInstaller_x64.exe if you are on a 64-bit operating system or StarizonaUSBDriverInstaller_x32.exe for 32-bit.
 	This will install the USB device driver to allow the Hyperion to communicate with the PC.

 2. Hyperion ASCOM Driver